haskell/haskell-language-server/docs/troubleshooting.md

 ### Support for Template Haskell

-Template Haskell should work fine in Linux with the distributed binaries

-Usage of Template Haskell in Mac Os requires a dynamically linked binary of HLS or risk encountering linker errors and/or segmentation faults.

-The best and currently only way to obtain a dynamically linked HLS binary is to build it locally.
+Template Haskell should work fine in Linux and Windows with the distributed binaries.
+In Mac Os a dynamically linked binary of HLS is required to avoid segmentation faults.
+The easiest way to obtain a dynamically linked HLS binary is to build it locally.
 With cabal install this can be done as follows:

-    cabal install haskell-language-server --enable-executable-dynamic
+    cabal update && cabal install haskell-language-server --enable-executable-dynamic

 ## Troubleshooting the server